SAP-samples/teched2023-DT163/Exercises/readme.md

 Navigate back to the “Manage Sensitive Attribute” overview/list view.
 Here, choose the functional button to “Generate program” and press execute to start the process.

 <img src="media/image108.png" style="width:5.4996in;height:1.89434in" />
-Wait for ca. half a minute before pressing “refresh” and checking that the run was successful.
-Then close the window.
+Wait for ca. one minute before pressing “refresh” and checking that the run was successful.
+If not, wait for a bit longer.
+If you run into an error, close the pop-up and click on "generate programs" again.
+When the run was successufly, you may close the window.

-Test: protected business scenario
+## Test: protected business scenario

 Log into two SAP GUI instances with both AMYERS and BCOLLINS.
 You might put the two windows side by side into your screen again.

 With both users, call transaction MM02, start typing a material number CS-A1 and pick any material from the list which is not sensitive, e.g. CS-A1-X100-02, -03, 04, 06, 07….
 Compare the results – the fields for description and material group are identically open for both users.